wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Short description**

-When a rule has two o more different Mitre techniques, repeated tactics are not shown in the alert.
+If a rule has two o more different Mitre techniques IDs, repeated tactics should not be shown in the alert.

 **Category**